Sreevatsa03/cryptic-jepa/README.md

 python -m tests.dataloader_smoketest
 ```

-use the dataloader in your training script:
+use the dataloader in your training script if not using built-in training utilities

 ```python
 from src.data.dataloader import create_dataloaders